vonalven/vonalven.github.io/README.md

 The Data Story can be found [here](https://vonalven.github.io).

-The GitHub repository of the project can be foun [here](https://github.com/vonalven/airbnb_ada_project).
+The GitHub repository of the project can be found [here](https://github.com/vonalven/airbnb_ada_project).